The next morning I was summoned to Elrond's office. I sat waiting in a chair, knowing this was about what happened the previous night.

 "Because you are a lie."

 He suddenly swung his sword at me and then we were fighting again.
 He was moving faster this time and I didn't have time to find the pattern.
 I wished I'd had more training or was a natural fighter.
-I mean, sword fighting and dagger throwing were relatively easy for me but I was no match for him.
+I mean, the bow and arrow and dagger throwing were relatively easy for me but sword fighting was a different story.
+I was no match for him.
 He had me backed up to a tree in less than a minute.

 "You should not have come here."
 He whispered threateningly.